Danica Seleskovitch: Biography

 Danica Seleskovitch was born in Paris to a French mother, from a bourgeois family from Northern France, and a Serbian father, a philosopher descended from a long line of Serbian intellectuals.
-After her mother’s tragic death when she was only four, Danica and her elder brother Zoran were entrusted to the care of a loving maternal grandmother, and were only reunited with their father in 1931 in Berlin, where he had remarried and was lecturing at the University.
+After her mother’s tragic death when she was only four, Danica and her elder brother Zoran were placed in the care of their loving maternal grandmother.
+They were reunited with their father in 1931 in Berlin, where he had remarried and was teaching at the university.
 Danica did all her secondary schooling in Germany.
 When war broke out in 1939 she returned to Belgrade with her family and spent the whole of the war there.
 In 1945 she was awarded a French government scholarship and returned to Paris to escape from the communist regime founded by Marshal Josip Broz Tito.

 From early childhood, she spoke several languages.
 Her mother tongue was French, as the Seleskovitch family had always spoken French, but she also spoke fluent German as well as her father’s language, Serbo-Croat.
 She did well in English at high school and perfected it during a stay in the United States in the early 1950s.

-On arriving in Paris in 1946, she enrolled at the Sorbonne and studied simultaneously for two bachelor's degrees in German and English.
-She signed up for the Agrégation but was forced to curtail her studies when her French government scholarship ended and her father, who had stayed in Yugoslavia, was unable to support her financially.
+After arriving in Paris in 1946, she enrolled at the Sorbonne and pursued two bachelor's degrees simultaneously, in German and English.
+She began preparing for the Agrégation but had to cut her studies short when her French government scholarship ended and her father, who remained in Yugoslavia, was unable to support her financially.
 It was then that she found out about a course in conference interpreting at HEC in which she enrolled in 1949 and 1950.

 Danica Seleskovitch had just qualified as a conference interpreter in the spring of 1950 when her father died.
 At the same time in Paris, the U.S. Department of State was seeking to hire French mother tongue interpreters to accompany French productivity teams to the United States as part of the Marshall Plan.
-The teams were made up of French business and opinion leaders from all areas of industry and commerce whose aim was discover the keys to American productivity during missions of up to six weeks.
-In the spring of 1950, Danica Seleskovitch sailed for the United States and was to stay until 1953.
+The teams consisted of French business and opinion leaders from various sectors of industry and commerce, aiming to uncover the secrets of American productivity during missions lasting up to six weeks.
+In the spring of 1950, Danica Seleskovitch sailed to the United States, where she would remain until 1953.